warioddly/graphify/example/README.md

-# edarts_example
+# graphify_example

-Demonstrates how to use the edarts plugin.
+Demonstrates how to use the graphify plugin.

 ## Getting Started